avocado-framework/avocado/docs/source/plugins/optional/varianter_yaml_to_mux.rst

 This plugin utilizes the ``multiplexation`` mechanism to produce variants out of a yaml file.
-This section is example-based, if you are interested in test parameters and/or ``multiplexation`` overview, please take a look at :ref:`test-parameters`.
+This section is example-based, if you are interested in test parameters and/or ``multiplexation`` overview, please take a look at :ref:`test-parameter`.

 As mentioned earlier, it inherits from the :class:`avocado_varianter_yaml_to_mux.mux.MuxPlugin`